rp729/06-Intro-to-Algorithms/19_Queue_Demo_lab_2.md

 The class ERModel uses a priority queue to schedule the patients.
 Its implementation is left as a programming project for you.

-# STUDENT PERFORMANCE LAB
+**STUDENT PERFORMANCE LAB**

-Complete the emergency room scheduler application as described in the case study.
+* Complete the emergency room scheduler application as described in the case study.

+---

+<a href="https://github.com/CyberTrainingUSAF/06-Intro-to-Algorithms/blob/master/20_Queue_Perf_Lab.md" > Continue to Queue Performance Lab </a>